hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 func fetchImage(failure doFailure : (NSError -> ())? = nil, success doSuccess: (UIImage -> ())? = nil)
 ```

-In this case the work of the function developer is slightly more complicated and error-prone.
+In this case the work of the function developer is slightly more complicated and error prone.
 The closures are now optional, so she must check if they have a value before calling them.

 Returning to our previous example, this is how the implementation would look like if we wanted the function to do as litte work as possible.